-Whatever the reasons, swathes of people choose to travel when they are young and might never do another extended trip again in their lives.
-This creates a cultural bottleneck in our society.
-As young people head of to experience the world at 18, 19, 20 or 21, they might not be brave enough at that age to venture much further than English-speaking countries.
-They may only go as far as booking pre-arranged trips with guides and a filtered experience of their destination.
+As young people head of to experience the world at 18 to 25 years old, they might not yet be brave enough, at that age, to venture much further than English-speaking countries.
+They may only go as far as booking pre-arranged trips with guides and get a filtered experience of their destinations.

-There is nothing wrong with that life.
-All I am saying is, that from a global point of view, is it any wonder we live on a planet where there is so much tension when there is so little opportunity for people from different regions to understand each other.
+From a global point of view, is it any wonder we live on a planet where there is so much tension between differing races, creeds, religions and cultures, when there is so little opportunity for people from different regions to understand each other.

 Can you make time for travel?

 What would happen if you made time for travel?
 Imagine if you were able to take a career break for a year in your thirties, then again in your forties and fifties.
 Would you think about venturing further afield?
 Would it open your eyes to other cultures.

 Why not even permanently travel?
 More and more people these days are ditching their negative jobs and go in search of something more.
 People who want to discover what the world has to offer and see for themselves, whilst working as digital nomads.

 A World View

 If there’s something I’ve learned from looking at the world through TV news or a Newspaper by comparison to in person, it is that the programme makers and editors rarely have no agenda.
 They thrive on global tensions, on creating enemies and asking you to choose sides.

 Before I went to Colombia, I was informed by the media that it was a dangerous, intolerant place.
 In fact, I found a country that certainly had less financial wealth than my home but a much greater sense of community spirit and for want of a better term, a happier people.
 I learned something valuable there.